nktoan/h-edit/text-guided-n-style/README.md

 <a href="https://arxiv.org/pdf/2503.02187"><img src="https://img.shields.io/badge/https%3A%2F%2Farxiv.org%2Fabs%2F2503.02187-arxiv-brightred"></a>

 This sub-folder contains experiments on **combined text-guided and style editing** with *h*-Edit.
-Given an image, its source prompt, and a style image, we generate edited images based on a target prompt while ensuring the style remains aligned with the style image.
+Given an image, its source prompt, and a style image, we generate an edited image based on a target prompt while ensuring its style matches that of the style image.

 # 🚀 Installation and Quick Start